Los Angeles Pierce College: John Shepard Stadium

 Besides hosting the Brahmas' football and women's soccer teams, John Shepard Stadium (current capacity 5,500) also has hosted many outdoor professional sporting events in San Fernando Valley history.

 From 1976 to 1979, the San Fernando Valley's first professional sports team, the Los Angeles Skyhawks of the American Soccer League, played their home games at the Pierce College stadium.

 The Los Angeles Express of the USFL played their last home game here on June 15, 1985.
 The stadium was expanded to 16,000-person capacity for the game.

 Shepard Stadium hosts Nuts for Mutts, an annual dog show and pet fair that raises funds for the New Leash on Life Animal Rescue.

 The stadium is also the former home stadium of the San Fernando Valley Quakes men's soccer team, which competed in the USL Premier Development League.

 Transport

-Los Angeles Pierce College has its own stop on the Metro G/Orange Line, the Pierce College station, on Winnetka Avenue near Victory Boulevard.
+Pierce College has its own stop on the Metro G/Orange Line, the Pierce College station, on Winnetka Avenue near Victory Boulevard.
+It is additionally served by Los Angeles Metro Bus lines 164 and 244.There is also multiple stands for the Access Paratransit service.
+Pierce College students are eligible for the Metro GoPass program, providing free transportation on the Metro system and several other partner transportation agencies.
+Pierce College also offers an on-campus shuttle bus for transportation within the campus limits.